Sequence-Based Plan Feasibility Prediction for Efficient Task and Motion Planning: EXPERIMENTS

-\paragraph{Generalization over geometry:} Next, we held out one instance of an object during training and tested the model on a test set with that instance appearing in each example.
-We experimented with three food instances and three fridge instances.
-Figure~\ref{fig:geometry}(a) shows that the models have equally good prediction accuracy on the unseen object instances as the seen ones.
-We also created a test set where the goal is to rearrange staplers instead of food items.
-Five different stapler models from PartNet-Mobility dataset were used.
-We see similar improvements like those in Figure~\ref{fig:evaluation}, showing that the models can generalize to similar problems with different categories and shape of objects.
+We show that PIGINet can generalize to problems with unseen objects.
+For a chosen asset, we held out a test set consisting of problems where the object appeared in the goal condition and train a model with the remaining problems.
+We compare the model's prediction accuracy on the validation set (with seen assets) and the held-out test set (with unseen assets).
+We experimented with leaving out three food assets and three fridge assets individually.
+Figure~\ref{fig:geometry}(a) shows that the models have equally good accuracy on the unseen object assets as the seen ones (scattered dots align around the diagonal line).
+We also created a test set where the goal is to move staplers from fridge to fridge.
+We used five stapler assets from PartNet-Mobility dataset.
+We see similar improvements in planning time, confirming that PIGINet models can generalize to problems with different object categories and shapes.
+We attribute this impressive generalization ability to 1) the use of a large pre-trained network CLIP and 2) data augmentation techniques used during training, which makes the model less sensitive to colors and texture.

-\paragraph{Learner ablations:} Finally, we studied how the prediction accuracy on the test set is affected when we remove different components of the multi-modal encoding.

-To test object embeddings, we experimented with pre-trained image features (with fine-tuning), randomized one-hot encoding, or these two added element-wise.
-Without the added one-hot encoding, multiple objects that are occluded will have the same image features because no pixels will be observed in the segmented crop.
-Figure~\ref{fig:ablations}(a) shows that PIGINet with image features performs slightly better than that without, while adding one-hot identifiers does not contribute much.

-To test value embeddings, we experimented with removing all values, removing just object pose values, and removing just door position values.
-Figure~\ref{fig:ablations}(b) shows that removing value embeddings does not affect performance significantly.

-However, if we remove both value embeddings and image features, the performance is severely compromised, as shown in Figure~\ref{fig:ablations}(c).
-We suspect that \textbf{image features of objects provide redundant information as the continuous values for representing the geometric state of the world}.

-To test text embeddings, we experimented with using pre-trained CLIP text features or a fixed one-hot encoding.
-Figure~\ref{fig:ablations}(d) shows that CLIP features improved performance.
-We also experimented with dropping all initial literals from the sequence input.
-As a result, performance suffered, as shown in Figure~\ref{fig:ablations}(e).